Tunchang County: Demographics and economy

 The population in 2022 was approximately 308,038, slightly down from 308,460 in 2021.
 The demographics reflect rural-to-urban migration, with population peaking at 313,500 in 2013, then varying through the decade.

-Agriculture dominates the economy with principal outputs including tropical fruit such as mango and lychee, dehong wood, rubber, and rice.
 There are about six rural tourism sites in Tunchang and forms part of developing local tourism.
 Eco-cultural tourism which links nature, ethnic heritage, and rural experiences, is on the rise.

-Local culture is rooted in traditional agricultural life, with customs shaped by seasonal fruit harvesting and rural community rituals.
-The county includes Li ethnic minority villages; Li cultural crafts—such as rattan weaving and plant-dye textiles—are showcased in local tourism.